Allied Health Degrees are innovative degree completion programs.

 BS in Health Sciences:

 IMPORTANT NOTE: There are significant changes being made to the capstone course for Allied Health students.
 Changes will begin with the Fall 2014 semester.
-Please click on the HS 408C Internship Frequently Asked Questions link in the box at the top right.
+Please click on The Allied Health Capstone: HS 460C Frequently Asked Questions link in the box at the top right.

 To be admitted to this program, you must: